 As mentioned above the Bootstrap Portfolio Template comes pretty well packed with blocks serving various purposes, all of them focusing on the showcased organization / individual and the particular fruits of their work.
 Additionally the placeholder images quite nicely give us a hint which is the proper way particular blocks to be used, therefore it's perfect for the novice user needing a bit more guidance on making the first steps.
 There are blocks for particularly any case like cool intros with option to fit the entire screen or a specific part of its height, image sliders and galleries full of portfolio specific options like adding a caption to each picture or filtering them live by a specific tag, everything needed for showcasing a particular piece of work in an article like format, supporting all kinds of elements, like plain text, quotes a single or a few images and even a video, but maybe the most useful blocks are the ones concerning the features and skills presentation.
 There we have plenty of layouts for outlining the great services you provide, the skills you have and the goals already achieved – all of this in a large, clear and easily legible view best displaying on small and extra-large screens.

-And since this is a Mobirise Builder theme there also is a fully working contact form solution working out of the box – just type your email in and get instantly notified on any submission even when page previewed locally on your computer – all you need is to confirm you own the address the very first time you use it with Mobirise.
+And since this is a Mobirise free bootstrap theme there also is a fully working contact form solution working out of the box – just type your email in and get instantly notified on any submission even when page previewed locally on your computer – all you need is to confirm you own the address the very first time you use it with Mobirise.

-Since PortfolioM4 is Mobirise v4 portfolio bootstrap template all of its blocks are entirely capable of being used in any other v4 theme.
+Since PortfolioM4 is Mobirise v4 portfolio bootstrap template all of its blocks are entirely capable of being used in any other v4 HTML Bootstrap template.
 What this means is that any block from PortfolioM4 can be used in any other v4 theme – like AgencyM4, LawyerM4 or Mobirse4 for example.
 So if you're creating with PortfolioM4 but decide you need a bit different block which you remember you've seen in AgencyM4 for example – just create a sample AgencyM4 project insert the needed block in, set it up the way you want to (of course you could do that step later on at any time) and save it as an user block in your palette.
 This way you can use it freely in your PortfolioM4 project at any place needed.
 Same counts for the PortfolioM4 blocks – you can use them in any other portfolio bootstrap template.

 The already experienced Mobirise Builder user will be nicely surprised to notice some entirely new features and appearance which we have not seen so far in the Builder or ones we've seen a bit differently in some of the v3 extensions packs.